AvishkarPatil07/ImagiAR/README.md

 This app made on Unity and have in Build database to scan image download image pdf name "Image.pdf"

 For more imformation read the

+IMP = the code is prsent in master branch go to master to main branch